FTChinese/NEXT/README.md

 3. Streamline editorial workflow so that our editors can update content and page as fast as possible.
 4. Embrace HTML 5 in our advertisements to delivery high-quality ad display and maximize ad performance.
 5. Promote our own growth and monetizing efforts.
+6. All pages, not just home, should be managed in CMS without any tech knowledge.

 ## Design
 1. Content Design: Site Navigation, Channel Setup, Home Page Layout and Sections